Indiana: Etymology

+Hoosier

 A native or resident of Indiana is known as a Hoosier.
-The etymology of this word is disputed, but the leading theory, advanced by the Indiana Historical Bureau and the Indiana Historical Society, has its origin in Virginia, the Carolinas, and Tennessee (the Upland South) as a term for a backwoodsman, a rough countryman, or a country bumpkin.
+The etymology of this word is disputed, but the leading theory, advanced by the Indiana Historical Bureau and the Indiana Historical Society, has its origin in Virginia, Kentucky, the Carolinas, and Tennessee (the Upland South) as a term for a backwoodsman, a rough countryman, or a country bumpkin.

 History

 Indigenous inhabitants

 The first inhabitants in what is now Indiana were the Paleo-Indians, who arrived about 8000 BC after the melting of the glaciers at the end of the Ice Age.
 Divided into small groups, the Paleo-Indians were nomads who hunted large game such as mastodons.
 They created stone tools made out of chert by chipping, knapping and flaking.

-The Archaic period, which began between 5000 and 4000 BC, covered the next phase of indigenous culture.
-The people developed new tools as well as techniques to cook food, an important step in civilization.
-These new tools included different types of spear points and knives, with various forms of notches.
-They made ground-stone tools such as stone axes, woodworking tools and grinding stones.
-During the latter part of the period, they built earthwork mounds and middens, which showed settlements were becoming more permanent.
-The Archaic period ended at about 1500 BC, although some Archaic people lived until 700 BC.
+The Archaic period between 5000 and 4000 BC saw the development of new ground-stone tools the building of earthwork mounds and middens, suggesting that settlements were becoming more permanent.
+The Woodland period began around 1500 BC marked by ceramics and pottery and the extended cultivation of plants eventually including crops such as corn and squash, and the development of long-term trade, notably by the Hopewell people.

-The Woodland period began around 1500 BC when new cultural attributes appeared.
-The people created ceramics and pottery and extended their cultivation of plants.
-An early Woodland period group named the Adena people had elegant burial rituals, featuring log tombs beneath earth mounds.
-In the middle of the Woodland period, the Hopewell people began to develop long-range trade of goods.
-Nearing the end of the stage, the people developed highly productive cultivation and adaptation of agriculture, growing such crops as corn and squash.
-The Woodland period ended around 1000 AD.

 The Mississippian culture emerged, lasting from 1000 AD until the 15th century, shortly before the arrival of Europeans.
-During this stage, the people created large urban settlements designed according to their cosmology, with large mounds and plazas defining ceremonial and public spaces.
+During this stage, people created large urban settlements designed according to their cosmology, with large mounds and plazas defining ceremonial and public spaces.
 The concentrated settlements depended on the agricultural surpluses.
 One such complex was the Angel Mounds.
 They had large public areas such as plazas and platform mounds, where leaders lived or conducted rituals.
 Mississippian civilization collapsed in Indiana during the mid-15th century for reasons that remain unclear.

 The historic Native American tribes in the area at the time of European encounter spoke different languages of the Algonquian family.
 They included the Shawnee, Miami, and Illini.
 Refugee tribes from eastern regions, including the Delaware who settled in the White and Whitewater River Valleys, later joined them.